Grace to you and Hapoy Easter!

-There is an Igbo, African proverb that comes to my mind this morning as I meditate on what happened to St. Paul in Acts 19:19-20, the famous story of the stoning of St. Paul.
-The proverb is "Anya bebe, imi bebe.”
-This means, "What affects a member of the family affects all.”
-(The literal translation is "when the eye is crying, the nose cries with it”).
+There is an African proverb that comes to my mind this morning as I meditate on what happened to Saint Paul in Acts 19:19-20, the famous story of the stoning of Paul.
+The proverb is "Anya bebe, imi bebe."
+It means, "What affects a member of the family affects another."
+The literal translation is "when the eye is crying; the nose cries with it."

 Suppose you were passing through a difficult time.
-Perhaps you're dealing with the loss of a loved one, loss of a job, persecuted because of your faith, or you are a victim of the attack of a malicious clique simply because you want to do the right thing.
-You were in your worst lows and no one, no friend, no church member, was a support system when you had asked for it.
+It could be loss of a loved one, loss of a job, persecuted because of your faith.
+Or you are a victim of the attack of a malicious clique simply because you want to do the right thing.
+You were in your worst lows, and no one, no friend, no church member, was a support system when you had asked for it.
 How would you feel?

-How about if a believer you admire showed up?
-Maybe a member of the Morning Prayer group, those in bible study or Legion of Mary with you, paid you a surprise visit, prayed with you and made you laugh.
-How would you feel?
+How about a believer you admire showed up?
+Maybe a member of the Morning Prayer group, those in Bible study or Legion of Mary with you, paid you a surprise visit.
+The person prayed with you, offered some inspiring words, made you laugh, etc. How would you feel?

-One of the rich symbolisms about the Church we learned from St. Paul is that the Church is the Body of Christ.
-Christ is the head and we are the members.
-What affects one member affects the other.
-When one member is broken, others should feel a sense of urgency to heal.
+One of the rich symbolisms about the Church we learned from Saint Paul is that the Church is the Body of Christ.
+Christ is the head, and we are the members.
+What affects one member of the family affects the other.
+When one member is broken, others should feel the need to heal.
 We are a community.
 We are a family, the family of God.
 The more reason we need to be a support system for one another.

 If God were to open our eyes to see the power of a support system, we all would choose more of it.
 If we were to have an insight into the power of solidarity in moments of need, it would change our urgency to bring the news of joy.
 I suppose all of us would hastily go to find someone we could help out of a depressing or trying situation.

-St. Paul was stoned and dragged out of the city by some opposition group in Lystra who thought he was dead.
-The power of solidarity helped restored him to life.
-Hear how the bible tells the story: “When the disciples gathered about him (Paul), he rose up and entered the city; and on the next day he went on with Barnabas to Derbe" (Acts 14:20).
+Saint Paul was stoned and dragged out of the city by some opposition group in Lystra who thought he was dead.
+I suggest the power of prayerful solidarity restored him to life.
+Hear how the Bible tells the story: “When the disciples gathered about him (Paul), he rose and entered the city, and on the next day, he went on with Barnabas to Derbe" (Acts 14:20).

 Fr.
 Maurice Emelu